 This was an era of significant transformation within the Church as we reversed the trend of isolation that dominated our nineteenth century history.
 The acquisition and eventual development of Church historic sites is the story of reclaiming our past and inserting that story into a broader national narrative.

 Introduce Return to the City of Joseph: Modern Mormonism’s Contest for the Soul of Nauvoo.
-When did you come up with the idea for a social history of Nauvoo and how did you team up with University of Illinois Press?

 I was invited to research the topic as a new faculty member.
 A colleague and mentor, R. J. Snow, had served as director of public affairs and manager of Nauvoo Restoration, Incorporated during the reconstruction of the Temple.
 Upon his return to Utah, he started exploring the idea of writing a history of the restoration of Nauvoo.
 Tragically, he was killed in a car accident the year I joined the BYU faculty (2006).